How do I know if NEST is for me?

-NEST is a handy resource for people who want to engage more deeply with the neighborhood where they live and may have decided to give up driving, climbing ladders, and/or navigating life on their own.
+NEST is for everyone!
+We offer a network of resources for people who want to engage more deeply with the neighborhood where they live.
+They also may have decided to no longer drive, climb ladders, and/or navigate life on their own.
 Instead of being about need, NEST is about community and choice.

 Rather than feeling dependent, our members tell us that as a result of being a NEST member they feel more connected, and experience more freedom, peace of mind, and confidence.
 Some members tap into NEST weekly at our social and learning events, others consider their NEST membership as insurance; they are glad we are there when they want us.